mflowgen/mflowgen/docs/stdlib-mentor-lvs.rst

 ==========================================================================

-Next we run LVS also with Mentor Calibre (i.e., the ``mentor-calibre-lvs`` step).
-You can run the design up to this step like this:
+Next we run LVS also with Mentor Calibre (i.e., the ``mentor-calibre-lvs`` node).
+You can run the design up to this node like this:

 .. code:: bash